icexelloss/spark/docs/pyspark-pandas-udf.md

 API
 ===
-# Defition of pandas udf
+# Definition of pandas udf
 We introduce a `pandas_udf` decorator that allows to define a user defined function that operates on pandas data structure such as `pandas.Series` and `pandas.DataFrame`.

 There are three parts to a udf: the input, the output and the function.
 To illustrate this, consider the following example: